About the NOC 2011

 Some occupational areas required in-depth research.
 An examination of how restructuring and use of technology had affected the nature of the work, the boundaries of occupational groups and their position in the classification structure was necessary to accurately reflect these occupations in the current labour market.

 Following the analysis phase, revision proposals were compiled into a consolidated and standardized NOC revision template for internal review.
 Proposed revisions were forwarded to Statistics Canada for internal review to assess implementation concerns related to coding, historical continuity and other statistical considerations.
 The joint working committee met monthly to discuss issues and arrive at consensus on final decisions.
 All structural and content revisions implemented for NOC 2011 were agreed upon by both Employment and Social Development Canada and Statistics Canada.
 NOC 2011 represents a structural revision and unification of the former classification systems.

 Foreword and Introduction

-For a better understanding of the extent of the changes made to the NOC 2011 edition, please refer to the Foreword in HTML format or
+For a better understanding of the extent of the changes made to the NOC 2011 edition, please refer to the Foreword.

 The NOC organizes the world of work in a standardized and structured format.
 It provides descriptive information about occupations in the Canadian labour market.
-To learn more about the organizational structure of the NOC 2011 and its classification principles and criteria, please refer to the Introduction in HTML format or view the Introduction
+To learn more about the organizational structure of the NOC 2011 and its classification principles and criteria, please refer to the Introduction.

 The significant revision undertaken to update the descriptive contents of the classification and to harmonize the NOC-S and NOC structures is presented in several concordances.
 The concordances identify the movement from NOC and NOC-S 2006 to the unified NOC 2011.